monzo/response/README.md

 ```

 ---

-# Configuring your project as a Slack App
+# Completing the setup and config with Slack

 ## 1. Create a Slack App